 Are C batteries rechargeable?

 Yes, C batteries are rechargeable.
 These batteries also have their non-rechargeable, single-use, disposable variants.
 These are called primary batteries.
 Thus, C batteries come as both disposable and rechargeable batteries.

 Yes, C batteries are allowed on planes.
 C batteries belong to the big five household batteries allowed as both carry-on and checked bags during flights.

 Are C batteries prone to leakage?

 It depends on the chemistry and such conditions as usage, storage, temperature, and other related factors.
-It implies that, in some cases, a particular C battery can leak while others may not.
+It implies that, in some cases, a particular C-size battery can leak while others may not.